 |---|---|---|

 | Ground Bearing Capacity | Needs confirmation (待确认) | Mobile towers exert high point-loads through 4 castor wheels.
-User must confirm soil or floor plate rating before erection. |
+Concrete slabs must be rated for at least 150 kPa; soft soils require sole boards (min 300x300mm). |

-| Manufacturer Manual Completeness | Known now | Towers must only be erected according to the exact brace sequence detailed in the manufacturer manual. |
+| Manufacturer Manual Completeness | Known now | Towers must only be erected according to the exact brace sequence detailed in the manufacturer manual, as required by AS/NZS 1576.3. |

 Always use level bubble checks before locking castors, and sign off with green/red compliance tag kits on site.